-On 10 July 1976, in the Icmesa factory in Meda, Lombardy, a reactor for producing trichlorophenol looses control over the temperature.
-The opening of the safety valve prevents the reactor from exploding, but the high temperatures bring about changes to the reaction in progress with the formation of a substance later classified as dioxin.
+On 10 July 1976, in the Icmesa factory in Meda, Lombardia, a reactor for the production of trichlorophenol lost control over the temperature.
+The opening of the safety valve prevented the reactor from exploding, but the high temperatures triggered a change in the ongoing reaction progress with the formation of a substance later classified as dioxin.

-The dioxin released into the air forms a toxic cloud which is moved by the winds towards Cesano Maderno, Desio and Seveso, the district most heavily hit by this accident, one of the worst ever recorded in Europe.
+The dioxin released into the air formed a toxic cloud moved by the wind towards Cesano Maderno, Desio and Seveso, the municipality most heavily hit by this accident, one of the worst ever recorded in Europe.

-The accident has serious effects on the health of the workers and inhabitants in the area exposed to the toxic cloud: the best part suffering from inflammation to the eyes.
+The accident had serious effects on the health of the workers and inhabitants in the area exposed to the toxic cloud: the majority of them suffered from inflammation to the eyes.

-Some people suffer from skin degeneration – the so-called chloracne – and the effects on health in general are still being studied today.
-The toxic cloud also has repercussions of an environmental nature, contaminating the surrounding area.
+Some people suffered from skin degeneration – the so-called chloracne – and the effects on health in general are still being studied today.
+The toxic cloud also had repercussions of an environmental nature, contaminating the surrounding area.

 International debate on industrial risk

-The serious Seveso accident induces the European Union to adopt directives aimed at controlling the danger of accidents caused by hazardous substances.
+The Seveso accident induced the European Union to adopt directives aimed at controlling the danger of accidents caused by hazardous substances.

-The growing attention to the quality of life and to protect and safeguard the environment poses the industrial risk problem at the centre of international debate.
+The growing attention to the quality of life and to protect and safeguard the environment posed the industrial risk problem at the centre of international debate.

-The first Community directive, better known as Seveso I, is released in 1982.
-Ratified by Italian law with President of Republic decree n.
-175 of 1988 – replaced by decree law n.
-334 of 1999 – it validates the directive released by the European Union in 1996.
+The first Community directive, better known as Seveso I, was released in 1982.
+Ratified by Italian law with President of Republic decree no. 175 of 1988 – replaced by decree law no. 334 of 1999 – it validates the directive released by the European Union in 1996.

-Decree law n.
-238 of 2005 introduces further provisions to guarantee industrial safety in our country, rendering the prescriptions provided by the community directive 2003/105/EC on “Control of major accident hazards involving dangerous substances” valid in Italy.
+Decree law no. 238 of 2005 introduced further provisions to guarantee industrial safety in our country, making the prescriptions provided by the community directive 2003/105/EC on “Control of major accident hazards involving dangerous substances” valid in Italy.